Gurruchaga 1851 between streets Nicaragua and Costa Rica. >> see map

 from Buenos Aires as well as from all regions of the country.

-In all the shops you can find maps and guides indicating sites of interests and special retailers.
 Tourists will encounter countless designer shops situated in refurbished charming old houses.
 This modernity coexists with the neighbourhood’s history that evokes in its cobblestones, sculptured angels on building facades, from doorways or garages from which sounds a tango.
 Borges poems also lurk around every corner.
 Precisely in Jorge Luis Borges Street, previously called Serrano, renamed after the writer who lived at house number 2245 for some years of his childhood.
 At that time, around 1910, Borges met the real outlaws or Cuchilleros, knife fighters, some of which he saw, others were reported through stories of the neighbours.
 All these characters live in many of his short stories.

 The neighbourhood is quiet during the week but is another sight from Friday to Sunday.
 On weekends, it is a big tourists attraction in search of crafts and design objects.
 In both plazas, Cortazar and Palermo Viejo, craft and art fairs can be found.